 Companies are required to pass a Solvency Resolution and pay the ASIC fee within two months of the Annual Review Date.
 Annual Returns are no longer required to be lodged with ASIC.

-8. Notifiable Changes
+9. Notifiable Changes

 Type of activity or duty Change place where you keep registers If you want to keep registers of members, officers and allotments etc. at an address other than the company's registered office address or principal place of business address, you must tell ASIC where they are being kept within 7 days after the change.
-Change of officeholders or details of officeholders If the officeholders (e.g. director, secretary or alternate director) of the company change, or if any personal details change, such as their residential address, you must tell ASIC within 28 days after the change.
+Change of officeholders or details of officeholders If the officeholders (e.g. director, secretary, or alternate director) of the company change, or if any personal details change, such as their residential address, you must tell ASIC within 28 days after the change.
 You must also lodge the terms of appointment when appointing an alternate director.
 Resignation of director or secretary A director or secretary can tell ASIC directly if they retire or resign.
 A copy of their letter of retirement or resignation from the company must be lodged with the form.
-Change of registered office address If you change the company's registered office address or principal place of business address, you must tell ASIC within 28 days from the date of the change.
-Charge on company property As of 30th January 2012 the Charges Register maintained by ASIC was transfered to the Personal Property Securities Register.
+You must inform ASIC within 28 days from the date of resignation.
+If the notification is not within 28 days, the effective resignation date will be the lodgement date and the late penalty fee will be incurred.
+The last director of the company cannot resign unless the company is wound up.
+The resignation form will be rejected if there is no director replacement.
+Change of company addresses If you change the company's registered office address or principal place of business address, you must tell ASIC within 28 days from the date of the change.
+Charge on company property As of 30 January 2012, the Charges Register maintained by ASIC was transferred to the Personal Property Securities Register.
 Visit www.ppsr.gov.au for more information.

-Type of activity or duty Change of company name If the company changes its name, you must tell ASIC within 14 days after the resolution was passed.
+Change of company name If the company changes its name, you must tell ASIC within 14 days after the resolution was passed.
 (New names are subject to availability criteria.)

-Issue of new shares If you issue new shares, you must advise ASIC within 28 days from the date of issue.
+Type of activity or duty Issue of new shares If you issue new shares, you must advise ASIC within 28 days from the date of issue.
 Change to members (shareholders) Proprietary companies must advise ASIC within 28 days of changes to the top 20 members in each class of share held.
-Such changes include changes of name and address, increase or decrease in shares held and cessation of membership.
+Such changes include changes of name and address, increase, or decrease in shares held and cessation of membership.
 Changes to holding company Proprietary companies must advise ASIC within 28 days of changes to their ultimate holding company.
 Division or conversion of shares If you divide or convert shares into different classes, you must advise ASIC within 14 days from the date of change.
-Share Cancellation Shares can be cancelled by either a capital reduction or share buy-back.
+Share Cancellation Generally, shares can be cancelled by either a capital reduction or share buy-back.
 The reduction can be either an equal reduction or a selective reduction.
 The reduction can only be made if certain conditions are met.
 A copy of the proposed members resolution must be lodged with ASIC before the shareholders meeting to approve the reduction.
 Negative solvency resolution You must notify ASIC of a negative solvency resolution within 7 days of the resolution.
 Solvency resolution If no solvency resolution is passed within 2 months of the review date you must notify ASIC within 7 days after that period.
 Change of company review date You may apply to change your company's review date if it is considered unsuitable.
 You must, however, be able to satisfy certain conditions to have the review date varied.

-9. ASIC Penalty Fees
+10. ASIC Penalty Fees